You are using an unsupported browser. Please update your browser to the latest version on or before July 31, 2020.

 Q: Are there any considerations for using Webhooks?

 A: Yes, Inbound Webhooks transmissions will count against API limitations.
-As such, Salentica will always recommend leveraging batch processes vs. real-time webhooks for persistent data integrations, as firms only receive a limited number of inbound calls per 24-hour period.
-Request batching allows Salentica to update multiple CRM records while only using one API call, but is not real-time.
+As such, Engage will always recommend leveraging batch processes vs. real-time webhooks for persistent data integrations, as firms only receive a limited number of inbound calls per 24-hour period.
+Request batching allows Engage to update multiple CRM records while only using one API call, but is not real-time.
 There may be ways to configure webhook processes so that changes are only sent over at certain time intervals, or they can be used to send real-time updates to middleware tools for batch processing operations further downstream.

 Q: What user should be connected to the APIs?